NREL/FRISM/README.md

 ## THIS IS A SOFTWARE REPO

 ## Description
 FRISM simulates day-to-day freight activities including end-consumer shopping, distribution channel, and carrier operation with e-commerce dynamics between passenger and freight travel.
-It runs in four main steps: Running Household E-commerce Generation Estimation model for End-Consumer Behavior Module, Running End-Consumer Behavior Module to simulate monthly delivery frequency, Running Distribution Channel to simulate B2B/B2C daily shipments and shipment-carrier matching, and Running Carrier Operation to simulate tour-plan for each carrier.
+It runs in four main steps:
+- Running Household E-commerce Generation Estimation model for End-Consumer Behavior Module
+- Running End-Consumer Behavior Module to simulate monthly delivery frequency
+- Running Distribution Channel to simulate B2B/B2C daily shipments and shipment-carrier matching
+- Running Carrier Operation to simulate tour-plan for each carrier.
 It outputs daily tour plans for each carrier's vehicles to transport shipments from their origins to their destinations.

 ## The following are contained in this repository
 File System for ATHENA SUMO